MetPX/sarracenia/doc/design/design.rst

    FIXME: This section is a half-baked idea! not sure how things will turn out. basic problem:  Alice connecting to S1 wants to share with Bob, who has an account on S3.
-To get from S1 to S3, one needs to traverse S2.  the normal way such routing is done is via a dd_sara subscription to xpublic on S1, and S2.
+To get from S1 to S3, one needs to traverse S2.  the normal way such routing is done is via a sr_sara subscription to xpublic on S1, and S2.
 So Eve, a user on S1 or S2, can see the data, and presumably download it. unless the http permissions are set to deny on S1 and S2.
 Eve should not have access.
 Implement via http/auth permitting inter-switch accounts on S2